StudioSpindle/semi-website/_jobs/solution-engineer.html.md

 ## What We Are Looking For

-We are looking for engineers who are motivated to lead, work independent, learn and grow.
-Applicants must have experience with programming and be comfortable with speaking English.
-Some of the following additional skills are needed as well:
+We are looking for engineers who are able to work independently, take ownership of a topic and are motivated to lead, learn and grow.
+Applicants must have significant programming experience and be comfortable communicating in English.
+Experience with Python, Javascript / HTML, and with collaborative development such as Git, are a plus for this role.

-1. Collaborative development (Git)
-2. Javascript and HTML

 ## What You Will Be Working On

-The work of a solution engineer exists of two main topics
+The work of a solution engineer is twofold:

-1. Supporting our customers while using Weaviate with frontend needs.
+1. Support our customers with their application and frontend development on Weaviate.
-2. Maintaining and owning the Weaviate Console, the HTML, and the Javascript interface on top of Weaviate.
+2. Take ownership of the tools built around Weaviate, such as for example the Weaviate Console.

 ## How We Work